inspirehep/author.xml/README.md

 <a name="infoneeded>"</a>
 ### Where do I get the information needed for author.xml?
+When you come to fill in some of the XML elements in author.xml, you will need have some information that is obtained elsewhere.

     • INSPIRE ID Numbers for a list of authors
 In your role as maintainer of the collaboration’s author list, you have two options to acquire INSPIRE ID Numbers for authors:
         1. Send a list of names and email addresses or the xml file without INSPIRE IDs to